alterior-mvc/alterior/packages/web-server/README.md

 }
 ```

-Finally, make an entrypoint file:
+Finally, we would make a separate entry point ("main") file:

 ```typescript
 // main.ts